Erasmus+ Teaching Staff Mobility

 - Group 1: 126 EUR

-(Austria, Belgium, Denmark, Germany, Finland, France, Ireland, Iceland, Italy, Leichtenstein, Luxembourg, Netherlands, Norway, Sweden, (Partner Country: United Kingdom)) - Group 2: 112 EUR
+Austria, Belgium, Denmark, Germany, Finland, France, Ireland, Iceland, Italy, Leichtenstein, Luxembourg, Netherlands, Norway, Sweden, (Partner Country: United Kingdom) - Group 2: 112 EUR

-(Cyprus, Czech Republic, Estonia, Greece, Latvia, Malta, Portugal, Slovakia, Slovenia, Spain) - Group 3: 98 EUR
+Cyprus, Czech Republic, Estonia, Greece, Latvia, Malta, Portugal, Slovakia, Slovenia, Spain - Group 3: 98 EUR

-(Bulgaria, Croatia, Hungary, Lithuania, North Macedonia, Poland, Romania, Serbia, Turkey)
+Bulgaria, Croatia, Hungary, Lithuania, North Macedonia, Poland, Romania, Serbia, Turkey

 *Staff mobilities to the UK can still be funded as a partner country.

-Travel grants for outward and return journey
+Travel allowances for outward and return journeys

-- 10 - 99 km: 28 EUR (for "Green Travel": 56 EUR)
+- 10 - 99 km: 28 EUR (for Green Travel: 56 EUR)

-- 100 – 499 km: 211 EUR (for "Green Travel": 285 EUR)
+- 100 – 499 km: 211 EUR (for Green Travel: 285 EUR)

-- 500 – 1,999 km: 309 EUR (for "Green Travel": 417 EUR)
+- 500 – 1,999 km: 309 EUR (for Green Travel: 417 EUR)

-- 2,000 – 2,999 km: 395 EUR (for "Green Travel": 535 EUR)
+- 2,000 – 2,999 km: 395 EUR (for Green Travel: 535 EUR)

-- 3,000 – 3,999 km: 580 EUR (for "Green Travel": 785 EUR)
+- 3,000 – 3,999 km: 580 EUR (for Green Travel: 785 EUR)

 - 4,000 – 7,999 km: 1,188 EUR